 Manasa Devi Puja, dedicated to Snake Goddess, is observed mainly in Bengal, Jharkhand, Assam and parts of Orissa on various days in the Bengali months of Ashar, Shraban and Bhadrapad (June - September).
-Manasa Devi Puja 2013 dates are June 8, July 2, July 16, July 17, and August 15.
+Manasa Devi Puja 2014 dates are July 2, July 16, July 17, August 1 and August 15.
 Mansa Devi is the serpent goddess and is believed to be the daughter of Lord Shiva.
-The most important date is June 8, 2014.

 The rituals are also known as Manasa Devi Ashtang Puja.
 The rituals associated with the pujas are held on the fifth day or Panchami day of all fortnights in the month of Ashara and Shraban.